REDWOOD24/ATLAS-GRID-SIMULATION/dispatch_plugins/README.md

 - The first class `SIMPLE_DISPATCHER` is the actual implementation class which is defined in the `simple_dispatcher.h` and `simple_dispatcher.cpp` files, This class contains the custom workload allocation algorithm (see the one written in the code repo as a reference) [Click Here!](https://github.com/REDWOOD24/ATLAS-GRID-SIMULATION/blob/development/dispatch_plugins/simple-test-plugin/include/simple_dispatcher.h)

-- The second class `SimpleDispatcherPlugin` is necessary for defining the plugin and ***must have the same name as the name specified within the add_library command in the CMakeLists.txt file.*** This class will inherit from the `DispatcherPlugin` class, which is the abstract class provided by SimATLAS to allow it to interface with our simulator.
+- The second class `SimpleDispatcherPlugin` is necessary for defining the plugin and ***must have the same name as the name specified within the add_library command in the CMakeLists.txt file.*** This class will inherit from the `DispatcherPlugin` class, which is the abstract class provided by SimATLAS to allow it to interface with the simulator.
 This class must always be defined, and override the purely virtual functions in the abstract class.

 - Finally the function `createSimpleDispatcherPlugin` is neccesary for properly loading in the plugin to the simulator and ***must always have the name, create + name of plugin class.*** This function must always be defined.